EduardoAirton/Python-beginner-guide/README.md

 ## Getting Started

 Just Dowload the content and open in you IDE of choice or click on informacoes.py.
+To compile python programs you need to install [Python](https://www.python.org/downloads/), always download the lasted version, then it's better if you download [anaconda](https://conda.io/miniconda.html) to use it's prompt.

 ## Contributing
 Feel free to send any update